MFR6340/theenglishextension.org/open-world-1/unit-7: Patchwork City.md

 # Open World 1, Unit 7: Patchwork City
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*
-**This unit focuses on the city of Toronto the neighborhoods and Toronto, many languages spoken in the city.**
+**This unit focuses on the city of Toronto, the various neighborhoods and the many languages spoken in the city.
+It's not easy to find, but here is some literature that goes with this theme:**

 ### Jonathan Cleaned Up ...
 Then He Heard a Sound, by Robert Munsch